ParaSiF-CF/ParaSiF-CF_Archer2_install/FEniCS/V2019.1.0/FEniCS_2019.1.0.md

 --------------------------------------

-While BOOST is available centrally on ARCHER2, the shared libraries are not (and that's what we need for FEniCS/DOLFIN).
-For this, we'll use the build script provided by the ARCHER2 CSE team.
+While BOOST is available centrally on ARCHER2, the shared libraries are not (and that is what we need for FEniCS/DOLFIN).
+For this, we will use the build script provided by the ARCHER2 CSE team.

 ```bash